-- UG.C4.3.1 A student may make an application for personal circumstances where serious and exceptional factors outside a student's control, which adversely affected their performance during their study and not already taken into account by an Individual Student Learning Plan (ISLP) prevent them from attempting a summative assessment task(s), and where the possibility of alternative actions as described in UG.C4.2 are not possible or are inappropriate. - UG.C4.3.2 Personal Circumstances requests may normally only be made no later than five working days after the affected assessment event.
+- UG.C4.3.1 A student may make an application for personal circumstances where serious and exceptional factors outside a student's control, which adversely affected their performance during their study and not already taken account by an Individual Student Learning Plan (ISLP) prevent them from attempting a summative assessment task(s), and where the possibility of alternative actions as described in UG.C4.2 are not possible or are inappropriate. - UG.C4.3.2 Personal Circumstances requests may normally only be made no later than five working days after the affected assessment event.
 This is to enable appropriate consideration by the Faculty Approval Panel in a timely manner and to ensure that the criteria for progression are applied consistently and fairly to all students.

-UGC4.3.3 Fit to Attempt
+UG.C4.3.3 Fit to Attempt

-Students who attempt a summative assessment task declare themselves 'fit to attempt' that assessment task and claims for personal circumstances are not permitted for that assessment task.
+Students who attempt a summative assessment task declare themselves 'fit to attempt' that assessment task and claims for personal circumstances are not permitted for that assessment task except in the circumstances outlined in UG.C4.6.1 or UG.C4.6.3

 UG.C4.4 The Personal Circumstances Panel (see also UG.C6.9) will consider the personal circumstances application presented by the student.
-The decision of the panel will be reported to the Board of Examiners.
+The decision will be reported to the Board of Examiners.

-- UG.C4.5 In the case of a valid personal circumstance application, the assessment is deferred to the next appropriate opportunity.
-If the claim is deemed to be not valid the student's module mark will stand. - UG.C4.6.1 A student who declares themselves 'fit to attempt' at the start of a time-limited summative assessment item but whose performance was adversely and seriously affected by circumstances that occurred during the assessment to such an extent that the assessment item could not be completed may submit a claim for 'special mitigation'. - UG.C4.6.2 The Personal Circumstances Panel (see also UG.C6.9) will consider the special mitigation application presented by the student.
-The decision of the panel will be reported to the Board of Examiners. - UG.C4.6.3 In the case of a valid special mitigation application, the assessment item attempt is either: - declared null and void, deferred to the next appropriate opportunity and reported to the Board of Examiners or - the module leader will assign a mark for the assessment item where there is sufficient evidence to do so and where this is approved by the Chair of the Board of Examiners. - UG.C4.6.4 A student who has declared themselves 'fit to attempt' a summative assessment item may request that a Personal Circumstances Panel withdraws their declaration if there is clear evidence that the student was not in a fit state to decide whether they were fit to submit/sit the assessment concerned. - UG.C4.7.1 Where the Personal Circumstances Panel does not accept that the student has experienced serious and exceptional factors outside of their control that adversely affected their performance during their study and which are not already taken into account by an Individual Student Learning Plan (ISLP) this ends consideration of the personal circumstances application.
+- UG.C4.5 In the case of a valid personal circumstance non-attempt at assessment application, the assessment is deferred to the next appropriate opportunity.
+If the claim is deemed to be not valid the student will fail the module, irrespective of the module mark, as a result of non-submission of a summative assessment item (UG.C2.4.1). - UG.C4.6.1 A student who declares themselves 'fit to attempt' at the start of a time-limited summative assessment item but whose performance was adversely and seriously affected by circumstances that occurred during the assessment to such an extent that the assessment item could not be completed, may submit a claim for 'special mitigation'. - UG.C4.6.2 The Personal Circumstances Panel (see also UG.C6.9) will consider the special mitigation claim presented by the student.
+The decision will be reported to the Board of Examiners. - UG.C4.6.3 In the case of a valid special mitigation application, the assessment item attempt is either: - (i) declared null and void, deferred to the next appropriate opportunity and reported to the Board of Examiners or - (ii) the module leader will assign a mark for the assessment item where there is sufficient evidence to do so and where this is approved by the Chair of the Board of Examiners. - UG.C4.6.4 A student who has declared themselves 'fit to attempt' a summative assessment item may request that a Personal Circumstances Panel revokes their declaration if there is clear evidence that the student was not in a fit state to decide whether they were fit to submit/sit the assessment concerned. - UG.C4.7.1 Where the Personal Circumstances Panel does not accept that the student has experienced serious and exceptional factors outside of their control that adversely affected their performance during their study and which are not already taken into account by an Individual

+Student Learning Plan (ISLP), this ends consideration of the personal circumstances non attempt at assessment application.